cwuu/11-767/labs/lab3-quantization/lab3-quantization.md

     ```
 4. Try changing the model to `mobilenet_v3_large` and set `quantize=False`.
 (Note that `quantize=True` may fail due to unsupported operations.)
 What happens?
 5. Try to use this to quantize your models.
 If you're feeling lost and/or you're unable to get this to work on your model [here is a tutorial on using dynamic quantization on a fine-tuned BERT](https://pytorch.org/tutorials/intermediate/dynamic_quantization_bert_tutorial.html) and [here is one quantizing an LSTM language model](https://pytorch.org/tutorials/advanced/dynamic_quantization_tutorial.html).
+</br><b>Answer: </b> For Mobilenet_v3_large without quantization (set quantize=False) will output the prediction as "bluetick", and for Mobilenet_v2 with quantization (set quantize = True) will output the prediction as "Great Dane".
+The difference here we believe is caused by drop of accuracy of the quantized model.
+By directly checking the input image, we feel the ground truth should be closer to "bluetick" instead of "grreat dane", which indicate that the performance of the quantized model drag.

 6. Any difficulties you encountered here?
 Why or why not?
+</br><b>Answer: </b> To run the quantized model on jetson nano (ARM device), we need to set the torch.backends.quantized.engine = "qnnpack" ourselves.

 3: Model size
 ----